-In August 2016, the Company entered into a sales agreement with Cowen and Company LLC ("Cowen") pursuant to which the Company may issue and sell shares of its Common Stock for an aggregate maximum offering amount of \$10.0 million under an at-the-market ("ATM") offering program.
-Cowen is not required to sell any specific amount, but acts as the Company's sales agent using commercially reasonable efforts consistent with its normal trading and sales practices.
-Shares sold pursuant to the sales agreement have been sold pursuant to a shelf registration statement, which became effective on July 19, 2016.
-The Company pays Cowen 3% of the gross proceeds from any Common Stock sold through the sales agreement.
+The Company has entered into various sales agreements with Cowen and Company LLC, ("Cowen"), pursuant to which the Company could issue and sell shares of common stock under at-the-market offering programs (the "ATM Programs").
+Shares sold pursuant to these sales agreements were sold pursuant to a shelf registration statement, which became effective on July 19, 2016.
+The Company pays Cowen 3% of the gross proceeds from any common stock sold through these sales agreements.
+The Company has \$22.6 million remaining available under its current sales agreement.

-During the three months ended March 31, 2017, the Company sold an aggregate of 1,168,419 shares of Common Stock pursuant to the ATM program, at an average price of \$1.95 per share, for gross proceeds of \$2.3 million, resulting in net proceeds of \$2.2 million after deducting sales commissions and offering expenses.
-On March 16, 2017, the Company reduced the amount of Common Stock that it was offering pursuant to the sales agreement, such that it was only offering \$4.9 million of Common Stock from and after such date in addition to the \$3.9 million of Common Stock it had sold under the ATM program as of that date.
-As of March 31, 2017, \$4.9 million of Common Stock remained available for sale under the ATM program.
+During the three months ended March 31, 2019, the Company sold an aggregate of 353,746 shares of common stock pursuant to the ATM Programs, at an average price of \$5.96 per share, for gross proceeds of \$2.1 million, resulting in net proceeds of \$2.0 million after deducting sales commissions and offering expenses.